 enVISION: Sensory Beyond Sight is an immersive interdisciplinary performance that does not solicit the viewer’s sight but rather all their other senses.
 Specifically conceived with and for individuals who are low-vision and blind, the work proposes a new sensorial experience of dance and theater.
 The work will be presented to a live audience who can choose to experience the show blindfolded and invites six audience members to join the experience onstage.

 The work has brought together a team of collaborators around a single challenge: to tell a story through dance and theater beyond their visual dimension.
-The forty-five minute work is forged by the elaboration of new atmospheres over a specific journey that tells a collective story through textures, movements, sounds, music, scents, storytelling, and audience participation.
+The fifty-five minute work is forged by the elaboration of new atmospheres over a specific journey that tells a collective story through textures, movements, sounds, music, scents, storytelling, and audience participation.
 Participatory audience members who are sighted will wear a cover on their eyes as they enter the work from the beginning to the end of the performance allowing both sighted and unsighted people to share the experience.

 enVISION: Sensory Beyond Sight is directed by Artistic Director ShaLeigh Comerford and co-directed by Davian Robinson in collaboration with SDW’s company members.
 The premiere commissions NC-based sound design engineer Erik Ramquist and composer Eric Hirsh, a 2012 recipient of the North Carolina Arts Council Composer Fellowship and a four-time winner of the Herb Alpert Young Jazz Composer Award.
 Lighting design is by Bamboo Wind and The In-Between efficianando Jeremy Kumin.
 Stage design is by Nicholas Jackson.
 Text Design by Lucia Del Vecchio.
 Script written by ShaLeigh Comerford in collaboration with Davian Robinson and Creative Collaborators.
 Creative Collaborators include Elvira Basnight, Janie Desmond, Hillary Honig Ensminger, Chemae Mebane, Brice Smith, and Krishna Washburn.